ayo-codes/ChurchViews-Hapi/readme.md

 - installed mongoose to use with mongo
 - created user-mongo-store and tested it
 - updated tests to allow for mongo generated fields
+- created denomination.js for the schema and denomination-mongo-store.js for functions
+- created church.js for the church schema and church-mongo-store.js for the functions
+- connected denominationMongoStore to db.js
+- included EventEmitter in denomination-model-test.js